deepr41/budget_bot/README.md

 #### /Monthly savings: This option comes under budget type and lets you set a savings goal for a month.

-#### / JANHAVI'S GOALS AND RECURRANT SPENDINGS INFORMARION NEEDS TO BE ADDED HERE ------ TODO

 ## Contributors
 <table>
   <tr>